Cunard dress code – What to wear (Updated 2018)

 I did enjoy dressing up and having my photograph taken.
 It was interesting to walk around the ship and see what everybody else was wearing.
-I saw some very interesting hats and fascinators.
-However, I did find the dress code annoying in the sense that it applied in all public areas.
+However, I did find the dress code a little annoying in the sense that it applied in all public areas.
 I am more comfortable in jeans and not being able to wear them after 6 for a whole week was tough!!

-For a week of less I would definitely consider cruising with Cunard and dressing up for dinner, however I don’t think I would like to dress as formally for any great length of time.
-Cruising Cunard was a really interesting experience, to read more about my adventures with Cunard click here: 8 things I wish I knew before cruising with Cunard.
+For a week or less I would definitely consider cruising with Cunard and dressing up for dinner, however, I don’t think I would like to dress as formally for any great length of time.
+Cruising Cunard was a really interesting experience, which I am glad that I did it.

 So what should I wear?

 In regards to clothing, I would say wear what makes you feel happy and confident.
 There are some guests which take the dress code incredibly seriously but they probably aren’t going to be looking at you anyway… After all, it is your holiday!
 Enjoy yourself.
 Don’t forget that the room service on Cunard is completely free and really really yummy.
 If you ever get fed up with the formal dining you can always eat on your balcony and watch the world go by.

 Queen Victoria – Greek Isle cruise – My thoughts on the dress code

 I recently returned from my first Cunard cruise and the dress code was well, an experience!
 I am more used to cruising with NCL where there are no dress codes at all.
 For some reason, I had assumed that the dress code onboard Cunard ships would be applied just in the dining rooms, however, the dress code applies in all public places after 6pm, asides from the buffet.